 Tip #4: Remember, Rogues Come in All Shapes and Sizes

-Rogues, as a class, benefits from dipping into other specialties.
-Rogue/barbarians are terrors on the battlefield who are hard to pin down, and whose attacks can be devastating when they flank with their fellows.
-Rogue/fighters may not have the raw attack power of their fellows, but their access to martial weapons and better armor, combined with evasion, sneak attack, and Rogue Talents can make for a vicious combination.
+Rogues, as a class, benefits from dipping into other skill sets.5 Barbarian Multiclass Combos Your Table Won't See Coming talks about how dangerous rogue/barbarians are, for example.
+Rogue/fighters may not have the raw attack power of straight-class fighters, but their access to martial weapons and better armor, combined with evasion, sneak attack, and Rogue Talents can make for a vicious combination.
 Even if you don't want to multiclass, though, the right feats can give you access to all sorts of options outside the stereotypical rogue package.
-From mounted combat to firearms, from unarmed strikes to swashbuckler deeds, you can customize your rogue so they always have a surprise or two up their sleeve.
+From mounted combat to firearms, and from unarmed strikes to swashbuckler deeds, you can customize your rogue so they always have a surprise or two up their sleeve.

 Tip #5: Make Sure Your Specialty Will Be Needed

-One of the most important things to remember is that you need to make a character for the game you're going to be playing.
+One of the most important things to remember is that you need to make a character for the game you're going to be playing in.
 So, even if you've put together the smoothest-talking scoundrel anyone has ever met, check with your DM to make sure you'll actually get to do your thing.
-If you're just fighting hordes of undead, you might start to question why the group needs you.
-The same is true if you made a canny detective, a cunning trap specialist, or a two-handed bruiser.
-Be sure you'll actually have a chance to shine before you commit too hard to your skill set.
-Otherwise you might find yourself in the same boat as the ranger who took goblins as their favored enemy, and the only greenskin that's showed up is actually a member of the party!
+If the party is just fighting hordes of undead in this campaign, you might start to question why the group needs you around to tackle this problem.
+The same is true if you made a canny detective, a cunning trap specialist, or a two-handed bruiser; be sure you'll actually have a chance to shine before you commit too hard to your skill set.
+Otherwise you might find yourself in the same boat as the ranger who took goblins as their favored enemy, and the only greenskin that's showed up is another member of the party!